Jean-Baptiste-Sauveur Gavaudan

-Jean-Baptiste-Sauveur Gavaudan (8 August 1772 – 10 May 1840) was French opera singer who sang leading tenor roles, primarily with the Opéra Comique in Paris.
+Jean-Baptiste-Sauveur Gavaudan (8 August 1772 – 10 May 1840) was a French opera singer who sang leading tenor roles, primarily with the Opéra Comique in Paris.
 He was particularly known for his skill as an actor and was sometimes referred to as "the Talma of the Opéra Comique".
 He also served as the director of the Théâtre Royal de la Monnaie in Brussels for the 1817–1818 season.
 Born in Salon-de-Provence, he made his stage debut in 1791 at the Théâtre Montansier.
 Gavaudan was married to the soprano Alexandrine Marie Agathe Gavaudan-Ducamel from 1798 until his death in Paris at the age of 67.